Cold Steel 4-MAX Scout Review

 While the handle is longer than most other folding knife handles, it is still short enough to easily change to reverse grip without using two hands.
 The beauty of the 4MAX Sout’s handle really is its versatility.

 Demko definitely had many tasks in mind from carving to chopping to food prep and even skinning when he designed this handle.
-This makes sense, because Demko recently stated that the 4MAX was a larger version of the AD-10, which he designed specifically for Lynn Thompson (the owner of Cold Steel) to take on a safari.
+This makes sense, because Demko recently stated that the 4MAX was a larger version of the AD-10, which he designed specifically for Lynn Thompson (the founder of Cold Steel) to take on a safari.

 The edges of the handle are chamfered, but not to the degree of the original 4MAX.
 Still, neither myself or the others here at NBK who have tested this knife experienced hot spots (Editor’s Note: I said the knife is so cool it has cool spots, and can’t help but notice he didn’t bother to include that brilliant insight in his review).
 This is no surprise considering the amount of testing done on Cold Steel’s higher-end pocket knives.